 a sudden disruption would likely have a material negative impact on the third parties, give rise to contagion or undermine the general confidence of market participants due to the systemic relevance of the function for the third parties and the systemic relevance of the institution or group in providing the function.

-Pursuant to Article 2(1), point (36) of the Directive 2014/59/EU, ‘core business lines’ means business lines and associated services which represent material sources of revenue, profit or franchise value for an institution or for a group of which an institution forms part’.
+Pursuant to Article 2(1), point 36 of the Directive 2014/59/EU, core business lines means business lines and associated services which represent material sources of revenue, profit or franchise value for an institution or for a group of which an institution forms part.

 For the purposes of this template, economic functions shall refer to the functions listed in the table below.